Skip to main content

 A task has a default and a layout mechanism, just as a table.
 A shortcut combination can also be defined with which the task can be started using the keyboard.

 This screen contains tasks that take you to the Code overview, Model rights and Menu screens for the selected task.
-See Go to a related screen for an object.
+For more information on this generic feature, see Go to a related screen for an object.

 Set up a task